orion-cirb/Th_Nucleus_Cytoplasm/README.md

 * Detect DAPI nuclei with Cellpose
 * Detect Th cells with Cellpose
 * Detect NeuN cells with Cellpose
-* Keep Th cells colocalizing with a nucleus only
-* Mark Th cells with NeuN cells and tag them as NeuN+ or NeuN-
+* Colocalize nuclei with Th and NeuN cells and tag each nucleus as being NeuN+/NeuN- and Th+/Th-
-* Measure ORF1p intensity in the nucleus and the cytoplasm of each Th cell
+* Measure ORF1p intensity of nuclei, cytoplasms and cells
-* Measure ORF1p intensity in Th-negative nuclei

 ### Dependencies